peterhinch/micropython-async/v3/docs/HTU21D.md

 This driver was derived from the synchronous Pyboard-specific driver [here](https://github.com/manitou48/pyboard/blob/master/htu21d.py).
-It is designed to be multi-platform and uses `uasyncio` to achieve asynchronous (non- blocking) operation.
+It is designed to be multi-platform and uses `asyncio` to achieve asynchronous (non- blocking) operation.
 The driver maintains `temperature` and `humidity` bound variables as a non-blocking background task.
 Consequently reading the values is effectively instantaneous.